 Why Are People Filing Pradaxa Lawsuits?

 Part of the problem is that for the first five years Pradaxa was available to the public, no antidote existed to reverse the effects of the drug.
 Patients who took the anticoagulant drug could have significant bleeding from otherwise minor injuries.
 Pradaxa could even create a life threatening situation for patients with serious injuries, and the United States Food and Drug Administration (FDA) has since reviewed thousands of deaths attributed to it.
 Bruising and internal bleeding could also cause major health issues.

-In 2014, Boehringer Ingelheim resolved many of the outstanding claims against the drugmaker with a $650 million settlement to compensate victims and their families.
+In 2014, Boehringer Ingelheim Pharmaceuticals resolved many of the outstanding claims against the drugmaker with a $650 million settlement to compensate victims and their families.
 However, additional Pradaxa lawsuits have been filed since then, and additional money could become available for those who have been harmed by the drug more recently.

 Serious Pradaxa Side Effects

 The most common complaints in Pradaxa lawsuits reference dangerous side effects of the blood thinner, the most serious of which is a higher risk of severe bleeding that can lead to death.

-Initially approved by the U.S. Food & Drug Administration (FDA) in 2010, Pradaxa was marketed by Boehringer Ingelheim as an alternative to warfarin, the most commonly used blood thinner in the preceding 60 years.
+Initially approved by the U.S. Food & Drug Administration (FDA) in 2010, Pradaxa was marketed by Boehringer Ingelheim as an alternative to warfarin, the most commonly used anticoagulant in the preceding 60 years.
 Despite the pharmaceutical company’s claims that the drug was safer, studies showed that Pradaxa could treat certain conditions (such as atrial fibrillation and stroke) better than warfarin, and a number of other studies have shown that Pradaxa and other newer anticoagulants like Xarelto may cause fewer overall bleeding events than warfarin for some patients